Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the heights of men are normally distributed, which allows us to use the properties of the normal curve to calculate probabilities related to height.
+Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
+In this context, the weights of adult males are assumed to follow a normal distribution with a specified mean and standard deviation, which allows for the application of statistical methods to determine probabilities related to sample means.

 Recommended video: